alejandra-badia/ecommerce-marketing-bi-engine/README.md

 * The observed new-customer count may not represent true acquisition volume.
 * The returning-customer share cannot independently establish retention, loyalty, or customer lifetime value.

-**The 99% returning-purchase share should therefore be treated as an observed dataset pattern—not a validated retention rate or proof that acquisition campaigns are ineffective.**
+**The 99% returning-customers share should therefore be treated as an observed dataset pattern—not a validated retention rate or proof that acquisition campaigns are ineffective.**

 A more reliable LTV and retention analysis would require complete customer purchase history, a validated acquisition date, and consistent customer-level transaction records.